DIEUDONNE-DENGUN/Multithreaded-Java-Client-Server-JavaFx-application/README.md

-# Mulitple Client Chatting Room Java FX Application
+# Mulitple Client Chat Room Java FX Application
 This is a simple chat room application developed on the JAVA FX technology.
 It has realtime monitoring of all clients who was connected to the server application.
 The application has a clean, user-friendly user interface built with the  bootstrap framework as custom styling to the FX app